List of churches in Agder og Telemark: Vest-Nedenes prosti

-This deanery (prosti) covers the southeastern part of Agder county including the municipalities of Birkenes, Grimstad, and Lillesand along the southeastern coast of Agder county.
+This deanery (prosti) covers the southeastern part of Agder county including Birkenes, Grimstad, and Lillesand along the southeastern coast of Agder county.
 The deanery is headquartered at Lillesand Church in the town of Lillesand in Lillesand Municipality.

 The deanery was established on 1 March 1826 when the old Nedenes prosti was divided into Vestre Nedenæs prosti in the west and Østre Nedenæs prosti in the east.
 A royal resolution on 19 May 1922 changed the deanery name from "Vestre Nedenæs prosti" to "Vest-Nedenes prosti".